 First Time Home Buyers – What You Need to Know

-For many first time home buyers the solution has been to “accept a gift” from the Bank of Mum and Dad (Bomad), which is recognised as the 6th largest lender in England and Wales.
+For many first time home buyers the solution has been to “accept a gift” from the Bank of Mum and Dad (Bomad), which is recognised as one of the largest lenders in England and Wales.

 If you receive a financial contribution from your parents or family it’s important you consider the potential pitfalls and for all persons involved take financial and legal advice concerning the money, whether it’s a gift or loan and what happens if things go wrong in the future.
 See Bank of Mum and Dad – the Potential Pitfalls.